qmacro/managed-associations-in-cap/guide/README.md

 There are some simple monitoring scripts in this repo (in the [utils/](./utils) directory) to monitor for changes to files and to emit (and re-emit everytime anything changes) the EDMX (the OData metadata for the service) and the SQL DDL statements for the tables and views at the persistence layer.

 Here are the steps.
-In most of them, there's a "Notes" section that covers what happens to the EDMX, SQL and in the CAP server output when we perform the step activities.
+In most of them, there's a "Notes" part that covers what happens to the EDMX, SQL and in the CAP server output when we perform the step's activities.

 * [01 Clone this repo and set up a new empty CAP project](#01-clone-this-repo-and-set-up-a-new-empty-cap-project)
 * [02 Start with the basic persistence layer artifacts and set up the monitoring](#02-start-with-the-basic-persistence-layer-artifacts-and-set-up-monitoring)